ethereum/solidity-blog/_posts/2022-09-08-storage-write-removal-before-conditional-termination.md

 The bug is due to the treatment of certain function calls in (2).

 If a function call is performed between (1) and (3), the optimizer has to consider the control flow behaviour of the function call, e.g. whether control flow may continue beyond the call, whether the called function always reverts or always successfully terminates.
-However, in the case that the control flow conditionally can continue after the call to a function, but the function call may also terminate using the ``return(...)`` or ``stop()`` statements (see examples below), the optimizer incorrectly still behaved, as if the control flow *always* continued after the function.
+However, in the case that the control flow conditionally can continue after the call to a function, but the function call may also terminate using the ``return(...)`` or ``stop()`` statements (see examples below), the optimizer incorrectly still behaved as if the control flow *always* continued after the function.

 Hence the write in (1) could be removed, even though (2) can in fact terminate and is supposed to retain the storage write in (1).